IdanRosenzweig/Rootkit/readme.md

 ## remote controller structure

-the controller is a regular process that connects remotely to the rootkit through regular TCP communication sockets.
+the controller is a regular process that connects remotely to the rootkit through TCP socket.

 its files are found under `/linux/remote_control/`.